-Moong dal payasam or kheer recipe – South Indian style payasam recipe also known as pasi paruppu payasam or pesara pappu payasam recipe with step by step photos.
+Moong dal payasam or kheer recipe – South Indian style payasam recipe also known as pasi paruppu payasam or pesara pappu payasam.
 A smooth creamy and delicious tasting kheer.
 Split skinned green gram is known as moong dal in Indian language.
 It is called as pesara pappu in telugu, hesaru bele in kannada and is the most sought among lentils in Indian Cuisine.
 It is considered to be tridoshic in Ayurveda and is light on the stomach, hence it is more often used in Indian homes.

 Moong dal is preferred for preparing naivedyam or prasadam, an offering made to gods during religious ceremonies and puja.
 The most usual prasadam from south Indian cuisine like sweet pongal or chakkari pongal or pesara boorelu are also prepared using this dal.

-Moong dal payasam or kheer we call as pesara pappu payasam in telugu can be offered as prasadam or can even be fed to babies older than 8 months or can be enjoyed by all kids and adults.
+We call this Moong dal payasam as pesara pappu payasam in telugu.
+It can be offered as prasadam or can even be fed to babies older than 8 months or can be enjoyed by all kids and adults.
 It is very delicious and hence can be prepared for special occasions and festivals too.
 It is also prepared during summers as moong dal is said to balance the heat in the body.

 Moong dal payasam can be made in a few different ways.
 The color of the moong dal kheer depends on the kind of jaggery used.
 In my mom’s house to make this payasam, dal is not cooked mushy.
 It is prepared with diluted milk and fresh grated coconut is used along with the fried chunks of coconut and cashews for final garnish.
 It has a lighter taste than the recipe sharing now.